MatthewJWhittle/MatthewJWhittle.github.io/ds-for-ecologists/src/markdown-pages/general-programming/r-importing-multiple-spreadsheets.md

 ---
 path: "/tutorials/importing-multiple-spreadsheets"
-title: "Importing multiple spreadsheets in R"
+title: "How to Import All of Your Survey Data Using One R Script"
+subtitle: "Importing 45 spreadsheets of great crested newt survey data and extracting structured data from their file paths"
 category: "tutorial"
 author: "Matthew Whittle"
 date: "2020-05-02"
+featuredImage: "./great-crested-newt.jpg"
 ---

 <!--html_preserve-->